-The types of lands which may be exempt from rates include:
+The types of land which may be exempt from rates include:

-- Land that is not being used for a commercial or residential purpose (vacant land)
+- Land not being used for a commercial or residential purpose (vacant land)

 - Land not being used for a residential purpose and declared by the LALC to be of cultural or spiritual significance.

 A rates exemption for land which is not being used for a residential or commercial purpose, and if not used for residential purposes is declared by the Local Aboriginal Land Council to be of cultural or spiritual significance.
 For a LALC to obtain the exemption, the Minister must approve a Council’s members’ resolution that the land is not being used for a residential purpose and is of spiritual or cultural significance to Aboriginal people.
 This can include land being used for a commercial purpose such as a cultural centre or museum.